Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 }

-// Send a message to the target Slack UID (channelID)
+// Send message to target Slack UID (channelID)

 function sendSlackMessage(channelId, ts = null, value) {